call 800-774-6145 (Who Answers?) for a free referral.

 Codeine addiction can lead to overdose, withdrawal symptoms and in severe cases, death.
 Taken safely, in prescribed amounts, codeine is a relatively effective drug that is used to as a mild pain reliever and cough suppressant.
 However, when tolerance to the drug develops and physical dependence sets in there are many dangers that begin to come into play.

-If you know someone who needs help with a codeine addiction problem, call our helpline at 800-774-6145 toll free for assistance.
+If you know someone who needs help with a codeine addiction problem, call our helpline at 800-774-6145 (Who Answers?) toll free for assistance.

 For more information about how codeine addiction can have a negative impact on your life or if you know someone who is addicted to codeine and needs help, call our helpline toll free.
 Counselors are available to answer your questions and help you 24 hours a day, 7 days a week.